mazin-abdelghany/odin-foundations/README.md

-# odin-foundations
+# Odin Project Foundations

-The initial Foundations material for the Odin Project
+This repo contains the initial Foundations material for the Odin Project.
+Each lesson is contained within the repo as independent files.